fidian/acss-live/README.md

             ss: "@media screen and (max-width: 575px)",
         },

+        // Set up your own colors.
+These are merged with the internal list of
+        // allowed color values and are used for all rules that use colors.
+        colors: {
+            b: "blue",
+            g: "green",
+            o: "orange",
+            r: "red",
+            y: "yellow"

+            // Or colors from your own theme
+            gray1: "#ededff",
+            gray2: "#d2e0e7",
+            alert: "#f7213d"
+        },

         // Optional namespace to nest all rules under.
 Defaults to no
         // namespace.
 When used with "#example ", the class "D(b)" will generate
         // a CSS selector of "#example .D\(b\)".
 You can use this to change the